shanecav/easywpeasy/README.md

 - If the URL contains ".local" or "local.", then it is a local environment.
 - If the URL contains "stage.", then it is a staging environment.

-You can adjust those terms by editing the `$environments` array in config/application.php. **If there are no matches, it assumes it is in a production environment.**
+- **If there are no matches, it assumes it is in a production environment.**

+You can adjust those terms by editing the `$environments` array in config/application.php.

 # Differences from a standard WordPress installation